-Help stop KUR-World and the damage it would cause to the ecologically fragile Myola valley near Kuranda in Far North Queensland.
+Help stop KUR-World satellite suburb and the damage it would cause to the ecologically fragile Myola valley near Kuranda in Far North Queensland.

-This large development is planned right in the middle of an important ecological corridor next to the Wet Tropics with endangered species such as the Southern Cassowary and the endemic Kuranda tree frog and Myola palm.
+This large development of thousands of people is planned right in the middle of an important ecological corridor.There are endangered species such as the Southern Cassowary and the endangered and endemic Kuranda tree frog and Myola palm.

 The government needs to refuse this application as it is too big and in the wrong place.